The Complete Guide to Yoga for Specialized Health Needs

 • Cat-Cow: Gently arch and round your spine, seated or on all fours, to ease back tension.

-• Knees-to-Chest: Lie down, hug knees to chest with a strap if needed, to release lower back strain.
+• Knees to Chest: Lie down, hug knees to chest with a strap if needed, to release lower back strain.

 • Supported Child’s Pose: Use a bolster under your chest for a relaxing stretch.